tableau/connector-plugin-sdk/docs/example.md

 Starting in Tableau 2021.1 a connector using [Connection Dialog V2]({{ site.baseurl }}/docs/mcd) can let the system determine at runtime the correct <span style="font-family: courier new">connection-normalizer</span> by not defining it.
 See [API Reference]({{ site.baseurl }}/docs/api-reference#connection-normalizer) for more details.

-The <span style="font-family: courier new">driver-resolver</span> is currently only used for ODBC drivers.
+The <span style="font-family: courier new">driver-resolver</span> is only used for ODBC drivers.
 JDBC connectors can specify the driver name in the URL built by the connection builder JavaScript.

 Tableau database connections have a unique type, the <span style="font-family: courier new">class</span> attribute.
 For example, all Postgres connections have the same <span style="font-family: courier new">class</span>.